 You probably wouldn’t guess that Charles is a war veteran.
 He joined the Navy as a CB “Sea Bees” in the construction Battalion when he was 30 years old and immediately became a student instructor with his background in computer science.
 As Charles says, he actually had more experience than his instructors.
 He was originally there for surveying, but his computer skills quickly took over.

 Charles understood databases and was so skilled at manipulating them that he decided to revolution the system.
 As Charles puts it, he could find “the right person, at the right place, at the right time.”
 He could run reports in the system that no one else knew how to run.
 Being handy with software and reports has certainly served as a handy skill in his business toolkit.

 Port of Galveston Expansion

-There are already two cruise ship terminals in the Port of Galveston and there are plans on adding another 190,000 square foot terminal by June 2020.
+There are already two cruise ship terminals in the Port of Galveston, and there are plans on adding another 190,000 square foot terminal by June 2020.
 This means twice as many passengers.
-Royal Caribbean is the largest ship and are pushing for a 3rd terminal to host a new vessel twice the size as its current boat.
+Royal Caribbean is the largest ship and is pushing for a 3rd terminal to host a new vessel twice the size as its current boat.

-Besides the bustling Port of Galveston expansion, Charles is also already knee deep in an expansion to Florida at Port Canaveral.
-Permits here are much easier Charles says.
+Besides the bustling Port of Galveston expansion, Charles is also already knee-deep in expanding to Florida at Port Canaveral.
+Permits here are much easier, Charles says.
 There is only one airport, which is 30-45 minutes from the Airport to Port.
-This makes it a fairly easy operation to set up and the market gap (just like at the Port of Galveston when he started) is ripe to be filled.
+This makes it a fairly easy operation to set up, and the market gap (just like at the Port of Galveston when he started) is ripe to be filled.